Coupled VAE: Improved Accuracy and Robustness of a Variational Autoencoder: Accounting For Risk with Coupled-entropy

 In this paper, the loss function is modified by coupled generalizations of the KL-divergence and cross-entropy to improve the robustness of the VAE model.
-Under the assumption that states in the system are no longer independent, a generalized entropy in which the average uncertainty is measured when there is “nonlinear coupling” between the states \citep{Nelson2017}.
-The generalized mean, ${\left( {\sum {p_i^{1 - \frac{{2\kappa }}{{1 + \kappa }}}} } \right)^{ - \frac{{1 + \kappa }}{{2\kappa }}}}$, modeling long-range correlation between the states, aggregates the states.
+The coupled entropy, derived from Nonextensive Statistical Mechanics developed by Tsallis \citep{Tsallis2009}, isolates the degree of nonlinearity which forms the shape of a heavy-tail distribution; the coupling parameter quantifies both the nonlinearity and the tail shape \citep{Nelson2017}.
+The connection with metrics defined in the previous section is that the generalized loss functions can be derived from the generalized mean.
+Making use of $r(\kappa,\alpha,d) = \frac{-\alpha \kappa}{1+d\kappa}$ with $\alpha \; = \;2$, the generalized mean is ${\left( {\sum {p_i^{1 + r}} } \right)^{ \frac{1}{r}} = \left( {\sum {p_i^{1 - \frac{{2\kappa }}{{1 + \kappa }}}} } \right)^{ - \frac{{1 + \kappa }}{{2\kappa }}}}$.
 When the coupling $\kappa \to 0$, the generalized mean is asymptotically equal to the geometric mean.
-The mathematical form of coupled entropy function with power $\alpha \; = \;2$ and coupling $\kappa $ is defined as in \citep{Nelson2017},
+The coupled entropy function then takes the form of a generalized logarithmic function applied to the generalized mean \citep{Nelson2017}.